Understanding Pet Statuses

 A pet's status affects where and how they appear in the system:

-- Available pets can be made visible to the public (with photos)
+- Pets with a public, in-care status can be made visible to the public

 - Archived pets don't appear in regular searches but can be found with filters

-- Fostered, Medical Treatment, and other statuses show the pet is unavailable for adoption
+- Fostered, Medical Treatment, and other in-care statuses can remain internal unless you mark the status public

-- Only Available pets appear in the public adoption gallery by default
+- Only pets with an in-care status marked public in Settings > Pet Configuration can appear in the public adoption gallery

 Status Filters